 In Ramadān, أ’s family table tends to see those seeming staple Pakistani-Muslim favourites: Rooh Afza (a syrup drink) with milk, Vimto.
-Biryani… with… macaroni cheese.
+Biryani… (with… macaroni cheese, for her).

 At home, أ speaks “some Urdu, some English” with her family; she has “no strong feeling towards any place.”

 In أ’s view, Islam is: Taqwa (Allah-consciousness) and implementing this into one’s lifestyle.

 It’s “a beautiful thing: the God-cognisant lifestyle”.